jooplaan/Valentinus-Twenty-Twenty-One/README.md

 $ wp core download
 ```

-Next change into the themes directory and checkout this repository.
+Next change into the themes directory and clone this repository.

 ```
 $ cd wp-content/themes